 6. Suss out the rental property's security

 Consider how secure the property feels.
+Start with the front door: how good are the locks, and how solid does the door itself feel?
+If looking at a flat, make sure the entrance door has two locks: a simple Yale lock will not offer you enough protection against burglars.
 Look out for window locks complete with keys, robust front, back and patio door locks and a working burglar alarm.
 Consider access from the rear or via a side alley, and find out whether the building has exterior lighting to deter opportunist burglars.

 7. Check mobile reception